-DOE Order 151.1C (DOE, 2005a) identify 13 program elements that compose each DOE facility emergency management program.
-The 13 elements form a standard framework, with the details of each program element varying according to the nature and magnitude of the facility hazards and other factors.
+DOE Order 151.1D (2016a) identifies 14 core program elements that compose each DOE facility emergency management program.
+The 14 core elements form a standard framework, with the details of each program element varying according to the nature and magnitude of the facility hazards and other factors.
 The Order requires that a Hazard Survey be used to identify the generic emergency events or conditions that define the scope of the emergency management program.
-Where hazardous materials, such as uranium, are present in quantities exceeding the quantity that can be "easily and safely manipulated by one person" and whose potential release would cause the impacts and require response activities characteristic of an Operational Emergency, the Order requires a facility-specific Emergency Planning Hazards Assesment (EPHA) be conducted and the results used as the technical basis for the program element content.
+Where hazardous materials, such as uranium, are present in quantities exceeding the quantity that can be "easily and safely manipulated by one person" and whose potential release would cause the impacts and require response activities characteristic of an Operational Emergency, the Order requires a facility-specific Emergency Planning Hazards Assessment (EPHA) be conducted and the results used as the technical basis for the program element content.
 Using the results of an objective, quantitative, and rigorous hazards assessment as its basis, each program is configured to the specific hazards and response needs of the facility.

-Detailed guidance on the implementation of the Order requirements has been published by the DOE Office of Emergency Management (DOE, 2007d, 2007e, 2007f, and 2007g).
-These EMGs specify acceptable methods for meeting the EMS Order requirements.
+Detailed guidance on the implementation of the Order requirements has been published by the DOE Office of Emergency Management.
+These EMGs provide acceptable methods for meeting the EMS Order requirements.
 Individual guides have been published for the technical planning basis (i.e., Hazards Survey/EPHA) processes and for programmatic and response program elements.